PrairieWaltz/VulnVoyager/README.md

 ### 1. **HTTP Header Analysis**

-- Checks for critical security headers:
+- Identifies missing or improperly configured security headers, such as:
   - `Content-Security-Policy`
   - `X-Frame-Options`
   - `X-Content-Type-Options`